 These orders determine when and for how long a child resides with each parent, taking into account the child’s wishes, welfare, and their emotional and educational needs, as well as the suitability of each parent for meeting those needs.
-Should you be considering this option, it is important to seek advice from a qualified and accredited solicitor to ensure you are fully aware of your rights and legal options.
+Should you be considering this option, it is important to seek advice from qualified and accredited children solicitors to ensure you are fully aware of your rights and legal options.

 Specific Issue Orders

 Specific Issue Orders are another type of order that can be sought from Court, to resolve a specific question or scenario.
 A Specific Issue Order can address sensitive topics like whether a child should have a religious or non-religious education, whether they should have a particular medical treatment, or whether they should change their name.